Lamar Chapman

-Lamar A. Chapman (born November 6, 1976) is an American former professional football cornerback who played two seasons with the Cleveland Browns of the National Football League (NFL).
-He was selected by the Browns in the fifth round of the 2000 NFL draft after playing college football at Kansas State University.
+Lamar A. Chapman (born November 6, 1976) is an American former professional football player who was a cornerback for two seasons with the Cleveland Browns of the National Football League (NFL).
+He was selected by the Browns in the fifth round of the 2000 NFL draft after playing college football for the Kansas State Wildcats.
 He was also a member of the Montreal Alouettes of the Canadian Football League (CFL).

 Early life

 Lamar A. Chapman was born on November 6, 1976, in Liberal, Kansas.
 He attended Liberal High School in Liberal.

 College career

-Chapman played college football for the Kansas State Wildcats of Kansas State University from 1995 to 1999.
+Chapman played college football for the Wildcats of Kansas State University from 1995 to 1999.
 He was redshirted in 1995 and was a four-year letterman from 1996 to 1999.
 He recorded one interception his redshirt freshman year in 1996.
 Champan returned 10 punts for 138 yards and one touchdown in 1997 and earned Coaches second-team All-Big 12 Conference honors.
 During the 1998 season, he totaled one interception, five punt returns for 78 yards, and one kick return for 27 yards while earning Coaches first-team All-Big 12 and Media second-team All-Big 12 recognition.
 As a senior in 1999, he returned five interceptions for 117 yards and one touchdown, ten punts for 61 yards, and three kicks for 52 yards, earning Coaches and Media first-team All-Big 12 honors.